Robinhood stock makes Nasdaq debut in IPO: Here’s everything to know about HOOD

-Despite its speckled history, it promises to be one of the biggest and most-hyped market debuts of the year, set to kick off trading in a matter of hours.
+Despite its speckled history, it promises to be one of the biggest and most hyped market debuts of the year, set to kick off trading in a matter of hours.
 Here’s what to know:

 The basics?

 Robinhood will debut on the Nasdaq under the ticker HOOD.
-Shares are priced at $38, the bottom end of its $38-$42 range, Financial Times reports, and the company is aiming for a valuation of about $32 billion.
-It’s going public through a traditional IPO route, as opposed to the direct listings and SPAC deals that have been in vogue lately.
+Shares are priced at $38, the bottom end of its $38 to $42 range, Financial Times reports, and the company is aiming for a valuation of about $32 billion.
+It’s going public through a traditional initial public offering (IPO) route, as opposed to the direct listings and special purpose acquisition company (SPAC) deals that have been in vogue lately.

 Anything noteworthy?